Alexander Technique Introductory Workshop in Tattenhall, Cheshire

-Alexander Technique Introductory Workshop
+Alexander Technique Workshop Details:

 The aim of this workshop is to introduce the Alexander Technique – a practical method of self-help in which we learn how to look after ourselves better in daily life.
 A large proportion of the aches and pains, lack of flexibility, stress and tiredness that we experience are actually due to our everyday habits of sitting, standing, moving and living in the modern world.
 With the Alexander Technique you gradually learn to function more efficiently, move with less effort, actively engage with life rather than just react to it, and find a renewed sense of ease and calm.